Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care facilities are designed to address specific challenges associated with cognitive decline, making them a critical resource for families seeking comprehensive and compassionate care for their loved ones.
 While the costs can be significant, they are generally in line with similar services in nearby cities and reflect the intensive care provided.

-Heritage Village Of Platte City is known for providing Alzheimer’s care in Platte county, Missouri.
-It can accommodate no more than 30 elderly residents.
-Heritage Village Of Platte City offers upscale amenities that include scheduled transportation, daily living help and high caregiver to resident ratio to any seniors with dementia who reside in Platte City, MO and nearby areas.
-Heritage Village Of Platte City is situated at 15 Wallingford Dr, 64079 zip code and may allow Medicaid and Medicare to cover some fees associated with its care.
+Heritage Village Of Platte City specializes in providing dementia care in Platte county, Missouri.
+It can accommodate a maximum of 30 senior citizens.
+Heritage Village Of Platte City offers luxurious amenities that include scheduled escort services, emergency pullcords in bedrooms and bathrooms and high ratio of caregivers to residents to any dementia sufferers who reside in Platte City, MO and nearby areas.
+Heritage Village Of Platte City is situated at 15 Wallingford Dr, 64079 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

 Medicare generally does not cover the cost of memory care in Platte City, Missouri.
 Memory care, a specialized form of long-term care for individuals with Alzheimer’s disease or other forms of dementia, is considered custodial care.
 Since Medicare typically focuses on covering medical treatments, hospital stays, and certain skilled nursing care, it does not fund non-medical services such as assistance with daily living activities often provided in memory care communities.
 However, Medicare may cover specific medical treatments or therapies associated with dementia if provided by a Medicare-certified healthcare provider in Platte City, Missouri.